Skip to content

 Sum: 1 + 5 + 2 + 5 = 13

 No reduction—13 is the final value.
-Notably, "אחד" (Echad = One/Unity) also equals 13, revealing a profound connection between Love and Oneness.
+Notably, "אחד" (Echad = One/Unity) also equals 13, revealing a striking connection between Love and Oneness.

 Core Philosophy: Hidden Connections

 Hebrew gematria seeks to uncover hidden relationships between words that share the same numerical value.
-When two seemingly unrelated words have identical gematria values, Kabbalists believe this reveals a secret connection in the fabric of reality itself—a divine hint encoded in the structure of language.
+When two seemingly unrelated words have identical gematria values, Kabbalists believe this reveals a connection in the fabric of reality, a hint encoded in the structure of language.

 Famous Gematria Connections